ericelliott/rtype/README.md

 ### `this` Binding

-Sometimes you want to define the shape of the call-site of a function; the `::` operator let's you do just that, _granted_ that you have declared the newly bound interface.
+Sometimes you want to define the shape of the call-site of a function; the `::` operator lets you do just that, _granted_ that you have declared the newly bound interface.
 For convenience let's reuse the previously defined [`IterableObject` interface](#the-iterable-type):

 ```js